mims-harvard/Raindrop/README.md

 passing in (a) to all timestamps and produce corresponding observation embeddings.
 We aggregate arbitrary number of observation embeddings into a fixed-length sensor embedding, while paying distinctive attentions to different observations.
 We independently apply the sensor-level processing procedure to all sensors.
+**(c)** Raindrop updates edge weight based on pervious layer's edge weightand the learned inter-sensor attention weights in all time steps.
+We explicitly show layer index *l* as multiple layers are involved.

 ## Experimental settings